starlocke/team-lambda-soen-6011/src/skill-pages/computing-foundations/RESTful-API-Programming.md

  **Artifacts produced:**
   - Comprehensive documentation compliant with the OpenAPI standard which is easily available and accessible to end-users

  This activity is intertwined with the development process and is best done as and when the endpoints are being developed.
-The documentation enumerates the endpoints of the API, describing requests, responses, status codes of return responses, error messages (and what they mean).
+The documentation enumerates the endpoints of the API, describing requests, responses, status codes of return responses, error messages (and what they mean)[13].
 In addition to these, when using OpenAPI, a Swagger UI is provided that allows users to interact with the API by filling out form fields for request properties.

-## Real-World Example/Scenario of Skill (Text, Graphic, Audio, Video)
+## Real-World Example

-...
+This video introduces the viewer to some REST API concepts by making sample calls to Facebook's Graph API, Google Maps' API, Instagram's Media Search API, and Twitter's Status Update API.
+This provides a real world example of how REST APIs can be consumed by a third-party developer.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7YcW25PHnAA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Role of Academia or Industry in Cultivating the Skill

 The skill of RESTful API programming and design is one that emerges by an amalgamation of other more "atomic" skills which are often cultivated both by academia and industry.
 While academia provides the initial foundations in schools and universities in core concepts essential to this skill, industry provides a platform to further hone this skill by actually producing software artifacts that are production-ready.

-### Role of Academia:
+### Role of Academia

 Introductory programming classes offered at schools and universities provide students the requisite foundation in using programming constructs and teach them how to convert logic to code.
 Courses offered at universities focussed on _Computer Networks, Web Programming, Database Management Systems, and Object-Oriented Design_ serve as a solid pre-requisite to the cultivation of this skill.
 Higher-level programs and graduate courses also teach the finer aspects of producing high-quality RESTful APIs by introducing notions of good software design, scalable systems, and software quality.

 Besides the instructional aspects of academia, it is important to not discount the facet of research that many individuals are actively involved in at universities and research institutions.
 Research on REST APIs, microservices, and the design of large scale distributed systems has proven to be integral to providing direction every time industry reaches a bottleneck.
 This skill, thus, at its highest point would involve contributing to research in the same or related field.

-### Role of Industry:
+### Role of Industry

 Industry plays a rather different role by allowing engineers across experience levels to work on REST APIs (since this happens to be the skill under consideration) in an often domain-specific setting.
 For instance, consider a company that sources location and map data to end-users, engineers working on such a system will be developing APIs specific to the domain of geospatial data.
 This conceives a new dimension to the skill by taking the _raw_ skill of programming RESTful APIs to a more wholesome skill of programming and designing RESTful APIs specific to a particular application context (which is the intersection of domain knowledge areas and technical knowledge areas).